Commemorative Air Force Objectives

 Collecting aircraft for nearly a half a century, the CAF now ranks as one of the largest air forces in the world.
 Today the CAF has approximately 9,000 members and a fleet of almost 160 airplanes representing more than 60 different types—including planes from several foreign countries and other military conflicts since World War II.

-The Headquarters of the CAF is located in Midland, Texas.
+The Headquarters of the CAF is located in Dallas, Texas.
 We have members in every state and 28 foreign countries.
 In 26 states and four foreign countries, our members have joined together and formed units to foster camaraderie and, in many cases, actively support one or more of the classic military aircraft operated by the CAF.

 The year 1991 marked the beginning of a new era for the CAF with the opening of the new Midland, Texas, headquarters and museum facilities.